 Zao Fox Village

 The cutest way to end our trip was to spend an afternoon with foxes!
 This is a place that had been on my list for a long time, so I was very excited.
 It’s not really a village but more like a mini zoo.
 There are a few enclosures… some more well kept than others.
 The main enclosure is a big open area where you can walk around freely amongst the foxes.
 They won’t harm you so long as you don’t provoke them.
 Some of them were sleepy and looked adorable as they snoozed together, while others played and squealed/screeched at each other.
-I opted to pay a little extra to hold a fox – I adored their big bushy tales, soft fur and gentle faces.
+I opted to pay a little extra to hold a fox – I adored their big bushy tails, soft fur and gentle faces.
 There were also two gorgeous white 2-month old pups… adorable!!

 After 4 days, our trip had come to an end.
 We had seen so many cool places and explored parts of Japan many Japanese never even go to.
 As always, it was great to be behind the wheel.
 Being summer, there were colourful flowers, sunflowers and pretty sights everywhere.
 I’m glad we had the chance to support the people of Tohoku, even if it was just through our presence (and money).
 I hope more people will travel to this remote corner of the world!